-What should I include in parentheses if the author’s name is provided in a signal phrase and the source has no page numbers?
+What should I include in parentheses if the author’s name is provided in a signal phrase and the source, such as an e-book or Web site, has no page numbers?

 As the MLA Handbook notes, “When a source has no page numbers or any other kind of part number, no number should be given in a parenthetical citation” (56).
 The following example illustrates this principle:

 “As we read we . . . construct the terrain of a book” (Hollmichel), something that is more difficult when the text reflows on a screen.

 Hollmichel, Stefanie.
 “The Reading Brain: Differences between Digital and Print.”
 So Many Books, 25 Apr.
 2013, somanybooksblog.com/2013/04/25/ the-readingbrain-differences-between-digital-and-print/.